 Author contributions: All authors contributed to the study conception and design; material preparation, data collection, and analysis were performed by all authors listed; the first draft of the manuscript was written by Alexandra V Kimchy and all authors commented on previous versions of the manuscript; all authors read and approved the final manuscript.

-Corresponding author: Alexandra V Kimchy, DO, Doctor, Department of Internal Medicine, MedStar Georgetown University Hospital, 3800 Reservoir Road, NW, PHC 6, Washington, District of Columbia 20007, United States. alexandra.v.kimchy@medstar.net
+Corresponding author: Alexandra V Kimchy, DO, Doctor, Department of Internal Medicine, MedStar Georgetown University Hospital, 3800 Reservoir Road, NW, PHC 6, Washington, DC 20007, United States. alexandra.v.kimchy@medstar.net

 Received: April 17, 2023